Pre-Romanesque art and architecture: Regional styles

+British Isles

+Prior to King Alfred the dominant art style in England was the Hiberno-Saxon culture, producing in Insular art the fusion of Anglo-Saxon and Celtic techniques and motifs, which had largely ceased in Ireland and Northern England with the Viking invasions.
+The period from the time of King Alfred (885) is known as the Anglo-Saxon period proper, with the revival of English culture after the end of the Viking raids, to the early 12th century, when Romanesque art became the new movement.
+Anglo-Saxon art is mainly known today through illuminated manuscripts and metalwork.

 Croatia

-In the 7th century the Croats, with other Slavs and Avars, came from Northern Europe to the region where they live today.
+In the 7th century the Croats, with other Slavs and Avars, came from Eastern Europe to the region where they live today.
 The first Croatian churches were built as royal sanctuaries, and the influence of Roman art was strongest in Dalmatia where urbanization was thickest.
 Gradually that influence was neglected and certain simplifications and alterations of inherited forms, and even creation of original buildings, appeared.

-All of them (a dozen large ones and hundreds of small ones) were built with roughly cut stone bounded with a thick layer of malter on the outside.
+All of them (a dozen large ones and hundreds of small ones) were built in various type forms, with roughly cut stone bounded with a thick layer of mortar on the outside.
 Large churches are longitudinal with one or three naves like Church of Holy Salvation (Crkva Sv.
-Spasa) at the spring of the river Cetina, built in the 9th century, along with the Church of Saint Cross in Nin.
+Spasa) at the spring of the river Cetina, built in the 9th century, along with the Church of the Holy Cross, Nin in Nin.
 The largest and most complicated central based church from the 9th century is dedicated to Saint Donatus in Zadar.

 Altar rails and windows of those churches were highly decorated with transparent shallow string-like ornament that is called pleter (meaning to weed) because the strings were threaded and rethreaded through itself.
-Motifs of those reliefs were taken from Roman art; sometimes figures from the Bible appeared alongside this decoration, like relief in Holy Nedjeljica in Zadar, and then they were subdued by their pattern.
+Motifs of those reliefs were taken from Roman art; sometimes figures from the Bible appeared alongside this decoration, like pluteus relief in Holy Nedjeljica in Zadar, and then they were subdued by their pattern.
 This also happened to engravings in early Croatian script – Glagolitic.
 Soon, the Glagolitic writings were replaced with Latin on altar rails and architraves of old-Croatian churches.
 From the Crown Church of King Zvonimir (so called Hollow Church in Solin) comes the altar board with figure of Croatian King on the throne with Carolingian crown, servant by his side and subject bowed to the king.

 By joining the Hungarian crown in the twelfth century, Croatia lost its full independence, but it did not lose its ties with the south and the west, and instead this ensured the beginning of a new era of Central European cultural influence.

-England

-Anglo-Saxon art covers the period from the time of King Alfred (885), with the revival of English culture after the end of the Viking raids, to the early 12th century, when Romanesque art became the new movement.
-Prior to King Alfred there had been the Hiberno-Saxon culture, producing in Insular art the fusion of Anglo-Saxon and Celtic techniques and motifs, which had largely ceased in Ireland and Northern England with the Viking invasions.
-Anglo-Saxon art is mainly known today through illuminated manuscripts and metalwork.